Nancy Zeltsman

-Nancy Zeltsman (born 1958) is an international marimba soloist who has taught at the Boston Conservatory and Berklee College of Music since 1993.
+Nancy Zeltsman (born 1958) is a marimba soloist who has taught at the Boston Conservatory and Berklee College of Music since 1993.

 Biography

 Zeltsman was born in 1958 in Morristown, New Jersey.

 In 1976, Zeltsman studied with Vic Firth at New England Conservatory of Music.
 Following her sophomore year (1978), she was a percussion fellow at Tanglewood.
-She took a sabbatical and returned to NEC in 1980 to continue her studies, graduating with a Bachelor of Music (percussion performance) in 1982.
-She then studied jazz improvisation with Dave Samuels for several years.
+She then took a break, returning to NEC in 1980 to continue her studies and graduating with a Bachelor of Music (percussion performance) in 1982.
+With support from a National Endowment for the Arts Jazz Study Grant she then studied jazz improvisation with Dave Samuels for several years.
+She briefly led the Boston-based jazz octet, Counterparts.

-She performed in a duo with violinist Sharan Leventhal in the mid-1980s through to the mid-1990s, and in another duo with Janis Potter after the former duo dissolved.
-She occasionally performs with Jack Van Geem, and a recording she made with him was released in 1994.
+Zeltsman performed regularly in the marimba and violin duo, Marimolin, with violinist Sharan Leventhal in the mid-1980s through the mid-1990s, and occasionally over the next decades including 40th anniversary recitals in early 2026 in Boston.
+She briefly performed in a marimba duo with Janis Potter in the mid-1990s; then with Jack Van Geem between 2000 and 2020.

-In 1993, she was offered a Chair at the Boston Conservatory and Berklee College of Music, where she teaches the marimba exclusively.
-The japaneses marimba players Eriko Daimo and Nanae Mimura stand out among her successful students.
+In 1993, she started teaching marimba at The Boston Conservatory and Berklee College of Music.

-Zeltsman also directs the Zeltsman Marimba Festival (ZMF), an annual traveling festival that brings together students and faculty for two weeks of concerts, masterclasses, lessons, and lectures.
-ZMF commissioned 24 intermediate compositions for the marimba; twelve were written by internationally renowned composers including Gunther Schuller, Michael Tilson Thomas, Lyle Mays, Steve Stucky, and Paul Simon.
-The other twelve were chosen from entries in an international composition contest.
+Zeltsman directed Zeltsman Marimba Festival (ZMF), an annual traveling festival that brought together students and faculty for two weeks of concerts, master classes, lessons, and lectures, between 2000 and 2018.
+ZMF commissioned 24 intermediate compositions for the marimba ("Intermediate Masterworks for the Marimba"); sixteen were written by composers including Gunther Schuller, Lyle Mays, Robert Aldridge, Carla Bley, and Paul Simon.
+The other eight were chosen from entries in an international composition contest.
 All works were performed at ZMF 2009 in Appleton, Wisconsin.